muskan123-b/Heart-Disease-Prediction-Webapp/README.md

 Heart Disease Cleveland UCI dataset has been used in this project which is available on Kaggle.
 The link of the dataset used is: https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci

-There are 13 attributes in the dataset as follows.
+There are 297 records of patients, with no null values.
+Also there are 13 attributes in the dataset as follows.
 1. age: age in years
 2. sex: sex (1 = male; 0 = female)
 3. cp: chest pain type -- Value 0: typical angina -- Value 1: atypical angina -- Value 2: non-anginal pain -- Value 3: asymptomatic